Exclusive: Erdogan denies dictator charges

 The margin of victory for the "Yes" vote was razor-thin.
 Despite a state of emergency and a widespread crackdown on dissent, Erdogan succeeded in persuading only 51.4% of voters to back the constitutional reforms.

+Erdogan showed no sign of conciliation, despite of the narrowness of his victory.
+Invoking a sporting analogy, Erdogan said a win was a win.
+"I come from a football background," he said.
+"It doesn't matter if you win 1-0 or 5-0.
+The ultimate goal is to win the game."

-Opposition parties have promised to challenge the outcome.
+That is unlikely to wash with opposition parties, which have promised to challenge the outcome.

 The referendum was widely seen as a plebiscite on Erdogan, who has led his country through more than a decade of economic growth and development, first as prime minister and then as president.

-"Yes" voters are singing Erdogan's praises, saying they believe Turkey's future will be safer and more prosperous with him at the helm.
+"Yes" voters believe Turkey's future will be safer and more prosperous with a strong leader at the helm.
 But many "No" voters saw the referendum as a power-hungry leader's attempt to cement his position.

 On Monday, international election monitors delivered a scathing verdict on the conduct of the referendum.
 Representatives from a coalition of international bodies said the vote took place on an "unlevel playing field," with the "yes" campaign dominating media coverage.

 Erdogan lashed back at the international monitors' initial findings, telling them to "know their place," Reuters reported.